-Students requesting transfer of credit for courses taken at universities outside of the United States must have their final transcripts evaluated by an approved credential evaluation agency found on the NACES websites (www.naces.org) and sent to Concordia College.
-Students must request a "course by course" evaluation from the agency.
+Students requesting transfer of credit for courses taken at universities outside of the United States must have their final transcripts evaluated by an approved credential evaluation agency found on the NACES website and sent to Concordia College.
+Students must request a course-by-course evaluation from the agency.

 12. Arrival Details

-Transfer and Exchange international students are expected to arrive to campus on Thursday, August 20.
+The arrival date for exchange international students are expected to arrive to campus on Saturday or Sunday, August 22 or 23.

 If your travel itinerary gets you to the Moorhead-Fargo community before these dates, it is your responsibility to make arrangements for lodging and meals prior to being able to move into your residence hall on the stated dates.

-Fill out this survey so we can plan for your arrival: Arrival Form
+Fill out this Arrival Form survey so we can plan for your arrival.